The Science Behind Hugging & The Show Goes on For Theatres

 Our experts share their insights on one step closer to normality.

-The good news has sparked lots of optimism at the University too.
-Elen Mai Nefydd, Programme Leader for Theatre, Television & Performance shares her insights on what this means for the industry and Wrexham Glyndŵr students.
+The good news has sparked lots of optimism at the university too.
+Elen Mai Nefydd shares her insights on what this means for the industry and Wrexham Glyndŵr University students.

-“As a degree we understand how unsafe it has been for theatres to remain open and function as normal during the Covid-19 pandemic due to social distancing and safety measures.
+“As a degree, we understand how unsafe it has been for theatres to remain open and function as normal during the Covid-19 pandemic, due to social distancing and safety measures.
 However, it is such promising news to learn that the theatres have reopened, and we are delighted to hear that theatrical activity will take place again.
-Our students are training to work in an industry that has been a dark place for months so this news will be welcomed by all our theatre students.
-This news will be particularly refreshing for our students in their final year as the re-opening will hopefully provide many employment opportunities for them to enter the working world and embark on the next step of their careers full of hope.”
+Our students are training to work in an industry that has been in a dark place for months, so this news will be welcomed by all of our theatre students.
+This news will be particularly refreshing for our students in their final year, as the re-opening will hopefully provide many employment opportunities for them to enter the working world and embark on the next step of their careers full of hope.”

 Elen Mai also commended the agility and creativity of the staff team and current students who have adapted to new digital learning practices throughout the pandemic.
 She said “…our students have embraced digital platforms over the past year and have still, regardless of barriers, produced an excellent range of work.
 Despite looking forward to the buzz of a live audience again in the near future, they’ve still produced a collaborative verbatim digital production called ‘People of the Pandemic’ which uses real interviews with key workers to illustrate the unfolding of the virus from March 2020 until present day.”

 In addition to seeing your favourite musical at the theatre, the new easing of lockdown has also legalised hugging again.
 Placed at number four out of ’30 things Brits are looking forward to post-pandemic’, so many of us have craved the human contact of a friend or relative as opposed to chatting via Zoom or FaceTime.